mcropper14/mcropper14/README.md

 ## Hi there, I'm Myra

- I am pursuing my Master of Science in Electrical and Computer Engineering - AArtificial Intelligence Engineering at **Carnegie Mellon University**.
+ I am pursuing my Master of Science in Electrical and Computer Engineering - Artificial Intelligence Engineering at **Carnegie Mellon University**.

  Currently interning at **EverWatch**, working on **Machine Learning Systems**.